zheminzhou/PEPPAN/docs/source/usage/installation.rst

 * `fasttree2 <http://www.microbesonline.org/fasttree/#Install>`_ (For --orthology ml)

 Installation of dependencies
 ----------------------------
 * 64-bit Linux systems

-**By default, you do NOT need to install any dependency**.
-Executables for all the dependencies are included as part of the PEPPA package.
-If the pre-compiled executables cannot run on your system, or if you want to use a different version of any dependency, please install the corresponding package in your system and point to the executables in your $PATH variable.
+**By default, you do NOT need to install any of the dependencies**.
+Executables for all dependencies are included as part of the PEPPA package.
+If the pre-compiled executables do not run on your system, or if you want to use a different version of any dependency, please install the corresponding package in your system and point to the executables in your $PATH variable.

 * bio-conda